 In 1999, DSM founded the DSM Academy of Performing Arts.
 Since then, DSM has developed several outreach and educational initiatives that strive to impact the lives of children and families, and enrich the cultural landscape of the community.

-The turn of the twenty-first century brought the implementation of many great initiatives such as DSM Kids Club, a program geared towards fostering a love for the art form in tomorrow’s musical theatre audience.
+The turn of the twenty-first century brought the implementation of many great initiatives such as DSM Kids Club, a program geared towards fostering a love for the art form in tomorrow’s musical theater audience.
 Through exciting activities, special events, backstage tours and informational exchanges, children gain an interest, hands-on knowledge and appreciation of the performing arts.
 DSM Seats for Kids was also developed to provide a meaningful theatre arts experience to low-income, at-risk and special needs children who otherwise could not afford to attend a live musical performance.

 Other great programs that were developed to enhance DSM’s mission include DSM Associate Producers, a group of young professionals who join together to support DSM, and the DSM Guild, the organization’s auxiliary group of volunteers, who host cast parties for each show, serve meals to the casts between matinees and evening performances and otherwise support DSM in more ways than we can count.